sachiko0811/RFGeCommerce/README.md

-creating a e-commerce website using React.js/ Redux/ Firebase/ GraphQL
+creating an e-commerce website using React.js/ Redux/ Firebase/ GraphQL